Clothing: Early use

-Estimates of when humans began wearing clothes vary from 40,000 to as many as 3 million years ago.
-A study in 2003 suggested humans were wearing clothing at least 100,000 years ago from evidence about lice.
-Human body lice cannot live outside of clothing, dying after only a few hours without shelter.
-This strongly implies that the date of the body louse's speciation from its parent, Pediculus humanus, can have taken place no earlier than the earliest human adoption of clothing.
-This date, at which the body louse (P. humanus corporis) diverged from both its parent species and its sibling subspecies, the head louse (P. humanus capitis), has been estimated to between 40,000 to 170,000 years before present.
-However, recent transcriptome analyses casts doubt on whether lice provide a means to date the origin of clothes since it has found that "body and head lice were almost genetically identical.
-Indeed, the phenotypic flexibility associated with the emergence of body lice, is probably a result of regulatory changes, perhaps epigenetic in origin, triggered by environmental signals."
+Estimates of when humans began wearing clothes range from 40,000 to as many as 3 million years ago.
+A 2003 study suggested humans were wearing clothing at least 100,000 years ago, based on evidence from lice.
+Human body lice cannot survive outside clothing and die within a few hours without shelter.
+This strongly implies that the date of the body louse's speciation from its parent, Pediculus humanus, could not have occurred earlier than the earliest human adoption of clothing.
+This date, at which the body louse (P. humanus corporis) diverged from both its parent species and its sibling subspecies, the head louse (P. humanus capitis), has been estimated to be between 40,000 and 170,000 years before present.
+However, recent transcriptome analyses cast doubt on whether lice provide a means to date the origin of clothes since they have found that "body and head lice were almost genetically identical.
+Indeed, the phenotypic flexibility associated with the emergence of body lice is probably a result of regulatory changes, perhaps epigenetic in origin, triggered by environmental signals."

 Dating with direct archeological evidence produces dates consistent with those of lice.
 In September 2021, scientists reported evidence of clothes being made 120,000 years ago based on findings in deposits in Morocco.

 The development of clothing is deeply connected to human evolution, with early garments likely consisting of animal skins and natural fibers adapted for protection and social signaling.
 According to anthropologists and archaeologists, the earliest clothing likely consisted of fur, leather, leaves, or grass that was draped, wrapped, or tied around the body.
 Knowledge of such clothing remains inferential, as clothing materials deteriorate quickly compared with stone, bone, shell, and metal artifacts.
 Archeologists have identified very early sewing needles of bone and ivory from about 30,000 BC, found near Kostenki, Russia in 1988, and in 2016 a needle at least 50,000 years old from Denisova Cave in Siberia made by Denisovans.
 Dyed flax fibers that date back to 34,000 BC and could have been used in clothing have been found in a prehistoric cave in Georgia.

 The oldest known piece of woven clothing is the Tarkhan dress, an over 5000 year old linen garment.

 Making clothing

 Several distinct human cultures, including those residing in the Arctic Circle, have historically crafted their garments exclusively from treated and adorned animal furs and skins.
-In contrast, numerous other societies have complemented or substituted leather and skins with textiles woven, knitted, or twined from a diverse array of animal and plant fibers, such as wool, linen, cotton, silk, hemp, and ramie.
+In contrast, numerous other societies have complemented or substituted leather and skins with textiles woven, knitted, or twined from a diverse array of animal and plant fibers, such as linen, wool, cotton, silk, hemp, and ramie.